|Unit Name||Computer Aided Design and Manufacturing|

 Word length: 4000 (excluding makers’ diagrams and layout drawings.)

 Topic: To submit a complete Mechanical design with work and assembly drawings based on project criteria and taking everything into account the student has learned to date.
 The student will be given project criteria that must be met.
-The student must show calculations - engineering, economic and statistical.
+The student must show calculations - engineering, economic and statistical analysis.
+Modify the existing design and compare both designs based on physical and kinematic characteristics.

 Attendance / Tutorial Participation